Georges Fontenis: Secretary General of the Anarchist Federation (France)

 After the war ended Georges Fontenis was one of the founders of the Anarchist Federation.
 Others included Robert Joulin, Henri Bouyé, Maurice Joyeux, Suzy Chevet, Renée Lamberet, Georges Vincey, Aristide and Paul Lapeyre, Maurice Laisant, Maurice Fayolle, Giliana Berneri, Solange Dumont, Roger Caron, Henri Oriol et Paul Chery.
 Over the next few years his life was closely aligned with that of the libertarian movement till 1957.
 That was the year in which he was arrested by the security services because of his support for Algerian separatists.

 In 1946 he was elected secretary general of the Anarchist Federation.
 For many in the movement his was a relatively new face which made it easier for him to find consensus because he was not a member of any existing faction.
 In reality, however, Anarcho-communist and Individualist anarchist tendencies did not sit comfortably with the federation's priorities.
 The individualist anarchists, led by the Lapeyre brothers and Jean-René Saulière, organised a "letter-writing lobby".
 As Maurice Joyeux put it, "It was not really a structured group intended to exclude those who thought differently from them from the Anarchist Federation, but a network of letter-writing across the country which led to an identical set of results.
 Which is to say they pre-primed the congress in respect of the proposals they set out, outside the congress meeting".

 In 1948 George Fontenis teamed up with a group of exiled CNT and FAI militants to attempt the assassination of General Franco.
 The plan involved purchasing an aircraft, which could not be done successfully by a Spanish passport holder.
-Fontenis provided his name and nationality for the purchase of a small aeroplane, intended to be used to bomb a pleasure boat occupied by the "Causillo" in San Sebastián Bay.
+Fontenis provided his name and nationality for the purchase of a small aeroplane, intended to be used to bomb a pleasure boat occupied by the "Caudillo" in San Sebastián Bay.
 The attempt failed.
 In February 1951 Fontenis was briefly arrested in connection with the affair, but soon released because alleged (but fictitious) links to the plotters could not be demonstrated.